muhamza/Client-Server-Linux/README.md

 4. To run the client process, type:
 ./client

-**Note:** Read the architecture details for a better understanding of the two process and how they work.
+**Note:** Read the architecture details for a better understanding of the two processes and how they work.
 The valid commands are listed below.

 # Valid Client and Server Commands